Back up and restore operating system with Norton Ghost

 Compress backup file

-Click Yes to create backup file.
+Please click on “Yes” to create a backup file.

 Click Yes to create backup file